-The Church of San Pietro di Castello is an important church in Venice, which, until 1807, it was the city’s cathedral.
-The church is located on the northeastern area of Venice, in the Castello sestiere, not far from the Arsenale.
+The Church of San Pietro di Castello is a church in Venice, which, until 1807, it was the city’s cathedral.
+The church is located on the northeastern area of Venice, in the Castello district (sestiere), not far from the Arsenale.

 Between 1508 and 1524, the Patriarch Antonio Contarini decided to carry out restoration works on the ceiling, the vaults and the floor of the church.
 Between 1512 and 1526, the minor chapels were rebuilt and the decorations were redone.